Purity of the Union Act

 I'm going to keep this short and sweet.
 Do you know what homophobe is backwards?
 It's ebohpomoh.
 That doesn't even make sense - just like your views.
 It's a real shame you have to be so bigoted and stupid, frankly I think you're just immature and the route of homophobia lies in how it emasculates men.
 There seems to be nothing more fragile than male masculinity.
 There you go.
 Something short for you.

-The Bulgarian Empire
+The Bulgarian Empire last edited by

 Voting is now open for this act!

-Imperial Prussian State
+Imperial Prussian State last edited by

 I, Marianne Linden, on behalf of Empress Victoria of the Imperial Prussian State vote very strongly vote AGAINST this act.